RedPointGlobal/redpoint-mdm/README.md

     - kubectl get ingress

 - The command returns the following URL endpoints
-    - rp-mdm-ui.example.com
+    - rp-mdm-ui.example.com (This is the Web UI endpoint)
-    - rp-mdm-auth.example.com
+    - rp-mdm-auth.example.com (This is the authentication server endpoint)
-    - rp-mdm-core.example.com
+    - rp-mdm-core.example.com (This is the core service endpoint )

 ### Connect MDM to Redpoint Data Management (RPDM)